openturns/openturns/python/doc/theory/reliability_sensitivity/sensitivity_fast.rst

    portion of :math:`D` arising from the uncertainty of the :math:`i^{th}` input. :math:`N` the size of the sample using to compute the Fourier series and :math:`M` is the interference factor.
-   Saltelli et al. (1999) recommanded to set :math:`M` to a value in the range :math:`[4, 6]`.
+   Saltelli et al. (1999) recommended to set :math:`M` to a value in the range :math:`[4, 6]`.

    The total order indices are estimated as follows: